iamironman0/GUI-OpenAI-Whisper/README.md

-# OpenAi Whisper GUI PyQt5
+# OpenAI Whisper GUI with PyQt5

-Simple GUI app that transcribe audio files with OpenAI Wishper and PyQt5
+This is a simple GUI application that utilizes OpenAI's Whisper to transcribe audio files.
+The app is built using PyQt5 framework.

 ## Preview
 ![1](https://github.com/iamironman0/openai-whisper-gui-pyqt5/assets/63475761/0fa3de8d-fc8a-4bd7-9a04-93d3e74b46f6)